shawntabrizi/shawntabrizi.github.io/_posts/2019-06-27-extending-substrate-runtime-modules.md

 pub trait Trait: contract::Trait + sudo::Trait {}
 ```

 You will need to do this for any modules you wrap, and in our case this also implies that your runtime must use exactly these two modules.

 We may look to revisit a wrapper module which does not depend on any specific module, but just one that has the traits, functions, and types expected.
+You could imagine this would be useful if another Contract module was released with alternative implementation details, but ultimately the same API.
+We would want our wrapper module to work for that module too!

 #### Dispatchable Functions Must Be Public